-This event is held during our Spring months.
-Likely to be warm and windy in an open venue like this.
+This event is held at the end summer.
+It is likely going to be hot and possibly windy in an open venue like this.

-The risks associated with this event due to the weather are; slippery ground for the children, and cold weather resulting in hyperthermia.
+The risks associated with this event due to the weather are; slippery ground for the children, and sunburn/sun stroke.